BirdeeHub/deorr-rs/README.md

-# TODO:
+# Deorr-rs

-Try to benchmark it properly and make it as fast as possible?
+A friend had an idea, and it needed to be implemented on the gpu to be as parallel as possible.

+I wanted to learn gpu programming and it sounded fun so I rewrote it in rust.